Winkel515/CARFAX/README.md

   3- In case of merge conflicts, contact me to resolve it together.
 DO NOT RESOLVE THE CONFLICT YOURSELF (unless it is trivial).

   4- It would be preferable if you branched off the master branch for adding new features.
 This will reduce the headache of when encoutering a bug.

+  5- If you add debugging code inside a method, mark it with a //TODO comment so that we can remove it easily later.
+     IDE's have a feature to find //TODO comments.

+  6- If there is a missing part in the implementation of a method, add a //TODO comment with a description of what needs to be done.